YamanuriPrasanth/Fake_News_Detection/README.md

 **Stemming**

-**Stemming** is the process of reducing a word to its word stem that affixes to suffixes and prefixes or to the roots of words known as a lemma.
+>**Stemming** is the process of reducing a word to its word stem that affixes to suffixes and prefixes or to the roots of words known as a lemma.

 **Lemmatizing**

-**Lemmatization** takes into consideration the morphological analysis of the words.
+>**Lemmatization** takes into consideration the morphological analysis of the words.
 To do so, it is necessary to have detailed dictionaries which the algorithm can look through to link the form back to its lemma.

-*Basic difference between stemming and lemmatizing* is that in **stemming**, the removal of suffix takes place without any meaning.
+>*Basic difference between stemming and lemmatizing* is that in **stemming**, the removal of suffix takes place without any meaning.
 On the other hand, **lemmatizing** takes morphological and lexical meaning into consideration and then returns a much more meaning full ‘lemma’.

-**Stop words removal**

-The words which are generally filtered out before processing a natural language are

-called **stop words**.
-These are actually the most common words in any language (like articles, prepositions, pronouns, conjunctions, etc) and does not add much information to the text.
-Examples of a few stop words in English are “the”, “a”, “an”, “so”, “what”.

-**Why do we need to remove stop-words ?**

-Stop words are available in abundance in any human language.
-By removing these words, we remove the low-level information from our text in order to give more focus to the important information.
-In order words, we can say that the removal of such words does not show any negative consequences on the model we train for our task.

-Removal of stop words definitely reduces the dataset size and thus reduces the training time due to the fewer number of tokens involved in the training.

-We do not always remove the stop words.
-The removal of stop words is highly dependent on the task we are performing and the goal we want to achieve.

-### 3.3-Vectorization
+### 9-Vectorization

 As we discussed earlier that in order to make our machine learning algorithm make sense of text data, we need to convert the characters/words/sentences into numbers/vectors.